Last updated on 19th January 2023

 - Others action items

 This is a quick and easy way to get your notes in order.
-And it’s a simple method to personalise.
+And it’s a simple note taking method to personalise.
 You can change the quadrant title to anything that applies to your meeting or business.

 8. Tidy before sharing

 Your notes will probably be easy for you to understand, but the rest of your team may not be able to follow your handwriting or the code you’ve created.
 Worst still, if you don’t look at your notes for a while then you may have trouble understanding too!

 Try to take 5 minutes after every meeting to tidy up your notes before sharing them with the rest of the team.